Blog > Countries > United States > The Best Cheese Steak in Philadelphia, Avoid the Tourist Traps!

 I could provide you with some cookie-cutter ass post like “The Top 5 Best Cheese Steaks in Philly” but instead, I’ll just get to the point.

 Steve’s Prince of Steaks is an icon to those in the know.
-It’s not located in downtown Philadelphia with the other cheese steak gimmicks like the highly overrated Pat’s, Geno’s, or the imposter, Rick’s Steaks.
-Steve’s is in the Northeast section of the city, nestled comfortably in a blue-collar neighborhood where the cheese steak is more than a meal, it’s life.
+It’s not like one of the other cheese steak gimmicks like the highly overrated Pat’s, Geno’s, or the imposter, Rick’s Steaks.
+The original Steve’s is located in the Northeast section of the city, nestled comfortably in a blue-collar neighborhood where the cheese steak is more than a meal, it’s life.

 Steve’s does it all right.
 No chopped up, assembly line rushed slop like you’ll find at the tourist traps (if you’re steak is at the window 10 seconds after ordering it, it’s not made with love).
 Steve’s uses high quality strips of rib eye beef that maintains its juicy goodness, never dry.
-About 8 pieces of meat are stacked like dominoes in a fresh Amoroso roll (crucial component) and then lathered with warm liquefied American cheese, no canned cheese wiz here.
-This is a unique feature of a Steve’s steak and if you don’t have an orgasm while sucking one down, you’re the sick one.
+About 8 pieces of meat are stacked like dominoes in a fresh Amoroso roll (crucial component) and then lathered with warm liquefied American cheese, or the traditional wiz if you so desire.
+The hot liquified American is a unique feature of a Steve’s steak and if you don’t have an orgasm while sucking one down, you’re the sick one.

 How to Order a Cheese Steak in Philadelphia